This Mario Kart party treat for kids is so much fun. We’ve put a spin on a traditional Australian fairy bread that kids will love.

 The Nintendo Switch Lite is a newer version of the Nintendo Switch that is dedicated to handheld play so you can take it anywhere you go.
 It features a more compact design with controllers built right into the system.
 There is a 5.5” touch screen, 7-hour battery life, and a built-in jack for headphones.
 It comes in a variety of colors, including this new coral version and retails for $199.99 (compared to $299.99 for the flagship Nintendo Switch).

-Now, let’s talk about these fun party treats.
+Now, let’s talk about this fun Mario Kart party treat for kids.

 What you need